Cristiano Ronaldo Spotted At The Monaco Grand Prix With Girlfriend Georgina Rodriguez And Son Cristiano Jr.

 Rodriguez added that the Real Madrid and Manchester United legend is a huge support to her and that she is happy to have him by her side, explaining that he and the children are everything to her and bring happiness to her life.

-At another point, the 25-year-old talked to Italy’s Elle magazine about her relationship with the iconic Portuguese forward, telling them that it was love at first sight for the adorable couple, reported the Mirror.
+At another point, the 25-year-old talked to Italy’s Elle magazine about her relationship with the iconic Portuguese forward, telling them that it was love at first sight for the adorable couple, reported The Mirror.

 “The first meeting with Ronaldo was at Gucci where I worked as a sales assistant.
 Days later we saw each other again at another brand’s event and it was then we could talk in a relaxed atmosphere, outside of my work environment.
 It was love at first sight for both.”